Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 13. Das, A., et al. (2024).
 A Foundation Model for Time Series Analysis. arXiv preprint arXiv:2310.10688 (TimesFM).

-Disclaimer: This article is for informational and educational purposes only.
-Any code examples are provided as-is and should be thoroughly tested and validated before use in production environments, especially in safety-critical robotics applications.
-Always follow your organization's safety protocols and applicable ISO standards when deploying anomaly detection systems on collaborative robots.
+Disclaimer: This article is provided for informational and educational purposes only.
+Code examples are provided as-is and should be thoroughly tested and validated before use in production environments, particularly in safety-critical robotics applications.
+Practitioners should follow their organisation's safety protocols and applicable ISO standards when deploying anomaly detection systems on collaborative robots.

 Comments